 Mesh preparation is the easiest, cheapest and quickest way to improve screen life.
-This helpful How-to Guide will show you the best way to maximize stencil adhesion, which will save you time and money by reducing or eliminating the need to remake screens that break down on the press.
+This useful How to Guide will show you the best way to maximize stencil adhesion to a mesh which will save you time and money by not having to remake screens that have broken down on the press.

 The importance of mesh preparation

-Polyester mesh is the most commonly used mesh today because it's resistant to most screen chemicals and it doesn’t absorb water or change tension during use.
-However, untreated polyester fibers have a very smooth, hydrophobic surface.
-Inks and solvents deposit greasy residues on this surface, making it very difficult to get water based stencils to adhere properly.
-The solution is effective mesh preparation which helps the stencil adhere to the surface of the mesh.
+Polyester mesh is the most commonly used mesh today because it is resistant to most screen chemicals and also it doesn’t absorb water and change tension during use.
+However, the down side is that untreated fibers of a Polyester mesh also have a very smooth hydrophobic surface.
+Inks and solvents then deposit greasy ink residues to this surface, so you can see that trying to get a water based stencil to adhere is very difficult!

 What should a prepared screen look like?

-Luckily, that's easy to see.
-A well prepared screen should be able to hold an even film of water as seen in this picture, where the right hand side was prepared with Universal Mesh Prep.
-A quick and simple test can tell you how well prepared your screens are - we call it The Mesh Prep Challenge.
+Luckily that's easy to see.
+A well prepared screen should be able to hold an even film of water as seen in the picture opposite, where the right hand side was prepared with Universal Mesh Prep.
+A quick and simple test can tell you straight away how well prepared your screens are - we've called it The Mesh Prep Challenge.

 The Mesh Prep Challenge